Charlotte, Mecklenburg County, NC

 Areas We Serve in Charlotte Metro

-Licensed electrical pros serving all of Mecklenburg County and surrounding areas.
+Independent electrical providers may serve all of Mecklenburg County and surrounding areas, subject to availability.

 HuntersvilleMatthewsCorneliusDavidsonMint HillPinevilleIndian TrailWeddingtonWaxhawFort MillRock HillConcordKannapolisGastoniaMooresvilleBelmontLake NormanBallantyneSouth EndNoDa